Tonawanda Seneca Nation: History

 On 15 January 1838, the United States government entered into the Treaty of Buffalo Creek, with nine Indian nations of New York, including the Seneca.
 The treaty was part of the United States Indian Removal program, by which they forced Native American peoples from eastern states to move west of the Mississippi River to reservation lands in the less-desired and therefore less-settled Kansas Territory (now the state of Kansas and parts of Colorado).
-This govern removal also displaced the indigenous peoples of those areas.
-The US wanted the Seneca and other New York tribes to move there to free up desirable lands for the European-American colonists’ to take over and settle.
+This government removal also displaced the Indigenous peoples of those areas.
+The US wanted the Seneca and other New York tribes to move there to free up desirable lands for the European-American colonists to take over and settle.
 Under the treaty, the US acknowledged that the Ogden Land Company was going to buy the four remaining Seneca reservations in New York, the proceeds funding the nation's removal to Kansas Territory.

 The US modified the 1838 treaty with the Treaty with the Seneca of 1842.
 The new treaty reflected that the Ogden Land Company had purchased only two reservations, including the Tonawanda Reservation.
 The Seneca retained the Cattaraugus and Allegany reservations.
 At this time, the Seneca of the Tonawanda Reservation protested they had not been consulted on either treaty, nor had their chiefs signed either treaty.
 They refused to leave their reservation.

 In 1848, the Seneca Indians of the Cattaraugus and Allegany reservations held a constitutional convention.
-They adopted a new form of constitution and government, including tribal popular election of chiefs.
-Traditionally, hereditary chiefs were selected by clan mothers and ruled for life (unless one displeased his clan mother.)
+They adopted a new form of constitution and government, including the election of chiefs by popular vote.
+Traditionally, hereditary chiefs are selected by clan mothers and hold their office for life (unless their clan and its clan mother depose them.)